Looking to build a bucket list of things to see in Norway? These are the most famous historical landmarks in Norway.

 15. The Royal Palace

-One floor is dedicated to Crown Prince Harald’s personal art collection which includes works by Anthony van Dyck, Pablo Picasso, Auguste Rodin, and Monet among others.
+One floor is dedicated to Crown Prince Harald’s art collection, including works by Anthony van Dyck, Pablo Picasso, Auguste Rodin, and Monet.

 The palace is open during the summer season from May through September and on most weekdays during the winter.
 Today, it is still used for official ceremonies and representative purposes.

-The Royal Palace is currently undergoing a major renovation to extend its historic buildings into modern structures of innovation and technology, including new museum wings and better visitor facilities.
+The Royal Palace is undergoing a significant renovation to extend its historic buildings into modern structures of innovation and technology, including new museum wings and better visitor facilities.

 See Related: Best Travel Backpacks for Minimalist